sclabs/sclangular/README.md

 ### Simplicity

 Understanding sclangular (to the point at which you feel comfortable tweaking/rewriting parts of it to reflect your own opinions) only really requires that you have a super basic understanding of two simple technologies - gulp and Express.
-If you have "Hello, World!" level experience with these two tools, you should have no problems being able to see what's going on in `gulpfile.js` and `server.js`.
+If you have "Hello, World!"-level experience with these two tools, you should have no problems being able to see what's going on in `gulpfile.js` and `server.js`.

 ### Submodule Hierarchy